sudosean/mw-workshop/README.md

 #### Where does the Job actually run?

-GitHub Action jobs by default run on Virtual Machines managed by GitHub themselves.
+GitHub Action Jobs by default run on Virtual Machines managed by GitHub themselves.
 These are referred to as *GitHub-hosted Runners*.

 The runners are located within GitHub's own Microsoft Azure account and can access any resource that is public facing.
 For those resources that are not publicly accessible, due to security policies or the like, then there is the option to use a 'self-hosted' runner.
 These are virtual machines that are built, hosted and maintained by your own company, and are generally located within the environment / infrastructure that they need to operate within.